 Credit default swaps provide protection against the decline in value of the referenced asset as a result of specified events such as payment default or insolvency.
 These swaps are similar in structure to an option whereby the purchaser pays a premium to the seller of the credit default swap in return for payment related to the deterioration in the value of the referenced asset.
 The referenced asset for credit default swaps is a debt instrument.
-With the Dodd-Frank regulations, certain credit default swaps traded with U.S. counterparties in the OTC market are now centrally cleared at regulated clearing houses.
+Certain credit default swaps traded with U.S. counterparties in the OTC market are centrally cleared at regulated clearing houses.